-There are many factors accounting for the unique flavour of Jamaican coffee.
+There are many factors accounting for the unique flavor of Jamaican coffee.

-One of the main one though is the aromatic coffee beans used here.
+One of the main ones though is the aromatic coffee beans used here.
 They produce a rich, yet gentle flavor and goes down so smoothly.

-The Jamaican coffe comes from the Arabic bean, a bean that is far more flavorful and fragile than the Robusta bean which is commonly grown in South America.
+The Jamaican coffee comes from the Arabic bean, a bean that is far more flavorful and fragile than the Robusta bean which is commonly grown in South America.

-It also has less caffeine than the ordinary coffee.
+It also has less caffeine than ordinary coffee.

-This method causes slow growth and takes approximately 5 years before first harvest.
-But after that is done there is usually a high yield crop with high acidity.
+This method causes slow growth and takes approximately 5 years before the first harvest.
+But after that is done there is usually a high-yield crop with high acidity.

 Jamaica's High Mountain mist keeps the plants damp and cool.
-The average temperature on the mountains is simply ideal for coffee plants.
+The average temperature in the mountains is simply ideal for coffee plants.
 Not too cold just cool.

-These estates produce the authentic Blue Mountain Coffee.
-The others are Blended Blue Mountain Coffee as not all coffee from Jamaica is grown on the mountain.
+These estates produce authentic Blue Mountain Coffee.
+The other are Blended Blue Mountain Coffee as not all coffee from Jamaica is grown on the mountain.

 So the next time you drink coffee, I hope you'll be drinking Jamaica's Blue Mountain- still the best coffee in the world!